Shop for Plans

 Continuity of care concerns for participants in our managed care plans (Network, POS [Point-of-Service], EPO [Exclusive Provider Organization], or PPO [Preferred Provider Organization] plans) can be triggered by several different events–for example, a contract with a provider participating in a network is terminated (either by the provider or by the health plan) while a member is undergoing a course of treatment from the provider, or a member's employer selects a different health plan to provide coverage to its employees and a provider that an employee is actively receiving treatment from is not in the new network.
 This does not apply to Indemnity plans because they are not network-based plans.
 In an Indemnity plan, members are free to see any provider, so changes in managed care provider networks would not apply.

-If a contract with a provider participating in a Cigna network is terminated or an employer selects a Cigna medical plan while an employee is receiving care from a provider who does not participate in a Cigna network, we will work with the member to assure that there is continuity of care.
-Continuity of care can be accomplished by allowing the member to continue to receive treatment from the current non-participating provider or working to affect the smooth transition of care to a Cigna-participating provider.
+If a contract with a provider participating in a Cigna Healthcare network is terminated or an employer selects a Cigna Healthcare medical plan while an employee is receiving care from a provider who does not participate in a Cigna Healthcare network, we will work with the member to assure that there is continuity of care.
+Continuity of care can be accomplished by allowing the member to continue to receive treatment from the current non-participating provider or working to affect the smooth transition of care to a Cigna Healthcare-participating provider.

 - residency or board certification (passing exams given by a board of specialists);